What’s The Best Pool Thermometer (2019 Guide)

 Well, invest in a pool thermometer of course!

-There are two types of pool thermometers: digital and analog.
+There are two types to choose from: digital and analog.
 So, which is better?
 You decide…

-Digital thermometers are the most popular types of thermometers because of their technology.
+Digital models are the most popular types of thermometers because of their technology.

 They display temperature either on a separate display console or with some models, even a smartphone app.

-Analog thermometers are just the basic types of thermometers your mom used to keep in her medicine cabinet that use mercury to show the temp.
+Analog models are just the basic types of thermometers your mom used to keep in her medicine cabinet that use mercury to show the temp.

-Floating and hanging thermometers can be either analog or digital, but handheld thermometers are always digital.
+Floating and hanging types can be either analog or digital, but handheld thermometers are always digital.
 So, what’s the difference?
 Let’s see…

-Floating thermometers float on the pool surface and measure the water temperature with sensors inside of the unit.
+Floating models float on the pool surface and measure the water temperature with sensors inside of the unit.

-They can be slightly less accurate than other types of thermometers because they are not completely submerged underneath the surface and will pick up part of its reading from the air surrounding it.
+They can be slightly less accurate than other types because they are not completely submerged underneath the surface and will pick up part of its reading from the air surrounding it.

-Hanging thermometers are usually attached to the side of the pool or the ladder and are submerged a few inches under the surface of the water.
+Hanging models are usually attached to the side of the pool or the ladder and are submerged a few inches under the surface of the water.

 These can be digital or analog and usually give a fairly accurate reading as the temperature is taken from sensors completely submerged under the surface.

-Handheld thermometers are usually held in your hand like a gun and an infrared laser is directed at the water to give a temperature reading.
+Handheld models are usually held in your hand like a gun and an infrared laser is directed at the water to give a temperature reading.

 These are considered pretty accurate as well.